-Refer to the Maintenance Schedule to determine how often you should check the fluid level in your clutch master cylinder reservoir and what to add.
+Refer to the Maintenance Schedule to determine how often you should check the fluid level in your clutch master cylinder reservoir and for the proper fluid.

 See "Owner Checks and Services" and "Recommended Fluids and Lubricants" in the Index.

 The proper fluid should be added if the level does not reach the bottom of the diaphragm when it's in place in the reservoir.
 See the instructions on the reservoir cap.